paulad8/ColourVerse/README.md

 #### COLOUR PALETTE
-Consistent across all devices, and to complement and distract the artworks on display, I have chosen a background with a gradient of soft muted hues of lavender and pink.
+Consistent across all devices, to complement and not compete with the artworks on display, I have chosen a background with a gradient of soft muted hues of lavender and pink.
 Components complement in purple with a similar subtle range of interaction states.
-![insert image here]

 #### TYPOGRAPHY
 Google Fonts are incorporated into the website: **Major Mono Display** for the heading and subheadings and **Poppins** for all other scales with a standard sans serif fallback.
 Major Mono Display was selected to reflect the site's arty aspect, while Poppins is legible and clear.

-#### STRUCTURE
-ArtSpace....

 #### PROTOTYPES
 Wireframes, concept prototypes and user journeys were mapped out using [Figma](https://www.figma.com "Figma home").

 ![insert image here]

+### STRUCTURE
+The site is organised into several key sections, each designed to provide users with an intuitive way to navigate and explore the gallery's content:
+1. Home page
+   - A welcoming introduction to the gallery,
+   - Highlights key features such as search functionality,
+   - Provides easy access to the primary navigation menu.
+2. Random Artworks
+   - Entering the gallery, the user is greeted by a display of randomly selected artworks that, when clicked, will open to the Artwork detail page.
+3. Artist Detail page:
+   - Offers in-depth information about the artist, including:
+     - Biography,
+     - Region,
+     - Associated artworks and movements,
+     - Media used in their artworks
+4. Artist Overview page:
+   - Displays a grid of artists with their names and portraits (if available)
+5. Artworks
+   - Search Results: Displays all artworks categorised by a specific medium.
+   - Includes high-resolution images, titles and links to associated artist and movement pages.
+6. Movements
+    - Overview Page: Showcases all art movements with their associated images and brief descriptions
+    - Movement Detail page: Provides detailed information about the movement, including:
+      - Historical context,
+      - Associated artists and artworks,
+      - Prominent styles and characteristics
+7. Search Functionality
+   - A dynamic search bar in the site's navigation allows users to find artists, movements and artworks by keywords.
+   - Results are categorised for ease of navigation:
+      - Artists (names listed),
+      - Movements (images)
+      - Artworks (images)
+8. Modal View
+   - Enables users to view artwork images in a larger format,
+   - Displays additional details such as the title and artist, without leaving the current page.
+9. Responsive Design
+   - The site is fully responsive, ensuring an optimal vieweing experience across all devices,
+   - Grids, images and navigation adapt seamlessly to different screen sizes, from desktops to tablets and mobile phones.

    ***
-## TECHNOLOGIES EMPLOYED
+### TECHNOLOGIES USED

-#### LANGUAGES
-- HTML5
-- CSS3
-- Python
-- Django
+The development of this website employed a variety of modern tools, technologies, and frameworks to ensure a seamless, visually appealing, and responsive user experience.
+Here's an overview of the technologies used:
+- Django: A Python-based web framework for building robust, scalable web applications.
+- SQLite: Used as the database during developments for storing data related to artists, artworks, movements and media.
+- HTML5: Forms the backbone of the site structure
+- CSS3: Used to style the site, ensuring visual consistency and responsiveness.
+Key CSS features include:
+  - Grid layout for arranging content,
+  - Flexbox for flexible and adaptive UI components,
+  - Custom CSS for a bespoke approach to styling to ensure a unique aesthetic consistent with the gallery's theme, avoiding heavy reliance on pre-built frameworks like Bootstrap,
+  - Media queries for responsive design
+- Javascript: Adds interactivity, including modal functionality for viewing larger images and the dynamic search experience.
+- Font Awesome: For icons and other visual elements.

 #### FRAMEWORKS, LIBRARIES & TOOLS
 - <composite image> to create the multi-device mock-up
-- [Figma](https://www.figma.com "Figma home") - used to map out the prototype
+- [Figma](https://www.figma.com "Figma home") - used to map out concept
 - [Favicon](https://favicon.io/ "Favicon home") - to create the Favicon
 - [PyCharm]- chosen IDE
 - [GitHub](https://github.com/ "GitHub home") - hosting, version control and deployment